 Building a solution for kidney failure

-Worldwide, 2 million people suffer from end-stage rental disease (ESRD), with cases increasing by 5 percent a year.
+Worldwide, two million people suffer from end-stage renal disease (ESRD), with cases increasing by five percent a year.
 Current treatment options are transplants, with a severe donor shortage, and dialysis—an arduous, intermittent, expensive treatment that is relatively short term (about one-third of patients survive beyond five years).

 Department scientists direct a multi-institution effort, The Kidney Project, to develop a surgically implantable, full-function bioartificial kidney—a device the size of a coffee cup, powered by the body’s own blood pressure.
 The project employs microelectromechanical systems and nanotechnology to create components such as robust silicon nanopore filters that mimic natural kidney structure for high-efficiency toxin clearance.
 It also uses tissue engineering to build a miniature bioreactor in which immuno-isolated human-derived renal cells perform key functions, such as reabsorption of water and salts.

 Drug delivery for a leading cause of blindness

 Drug treatment for the wet form of age-related macular degeneration (AMD) can block the overgrowth of leaking blood vessels under the retina, which cause progressive central vision loss.
 But regular medication delivery to the back of the eye via injection is both daunting to patients and pharmacologically inefficient, due to rapid drug clearance and protective tissue barriers to permeation.

 Researchers here are adapting photo-etching fabrication techniques from the microchip industry to create thin-film and planar microdevices (dimensions in millionths of meters) with protective medication reservoirs and nanopores (measured in billionths of meters) for insertion in the back of the eye to deliver sustained doses of drug across protective retinal epithelial tissues over the course of several months.